famichu/MagLev_Switch_MX/README.md

 - Compatible shape with Cherry MX switch

 ## Structure
-Most of MagLev switches are not using hall effect sensors.
-I think this is because the magnetism is too strong or the distance from the magnet is too close to detect.
-Therefore I implemented with new method that by sandwiching hall effect sensor between two magnets used instead of a spring.
+Most MagLev switches don't use hall effect sensors.
+I think this is because the magnetism is too strong or the distance from the magnet is too close to for the sensor to detect.
+Therefore I implemented with new method that by sandwiching the hall effect sensor between two magnets instead of using springs.

 <img src="./img/cross_section.drawio.png" width="500px" alt="Using SLA(LCD) type of 3D printer">

-When the axis was pushed, the magnetism will be canceled each other out, magnetism detected by hall effect sensor approaches zero.
+When the axis is pushed, the magnetism will cancel each other out, which causes the magnetism detected by hall effect sensor to become zero.
 This is how this switch works.
 This method made the switch smaller, allowing it to have the same shape as existing switches.

 ## BOM